Why should I get involved?

 Secondly, faculty should interview the candidates in whom they are interested.
 Again, the selection criteria are completely based on your own preferences and needs.

 Once you have selected a candidate, draft a brief summary of what is expected from the student, including type of research activities involved and the time commitment.
+With your application, please provide a syllabi.
 Give a copy of the agreement to the student for inclusion in their application materials.

 If your project requires funds, contact the Career Service Office to initiate the funds transfer to your department’s budget no later than the tenth day of the semester.